Loading…

 The clear warning: regulated immigration advice must come from a registered migration agent.
 AI is for drafting and admin.
 If your tool starts giving the client an opinion on their visa prospects without the agent in the loop, you have an OMARA Code problem.

 Start with file notes and document review — lowest risk, highest payback.
 Add submission drafting once the review discipline is solid.
-If you want help mapping AI to your practice management system and your case mix, our services page outlines how we work with migration practices.
+If you want help mapping AI to your practice management system and your case mix, Waymouth Tech is a Melbourne-based AI tech studio and our AI implementation services page outlines how we work with migration practices.

 FAQ